Get all the latest data for Salzburg

 Do I need a specific visa to buy property in Salzburg right now?

-You do not need an Austrian tax ID before signing the purchase contract, but you will need to be identifiable to Austrian systems during settlement, and if you plan to rent out the property, you will eventually need to register with the tax office.
+You usually do not need an Austrian tax number before signing the Salzburg purchase contract, but you may need tax registration once you rent out the property or file Austrian taxes.

 Does buying property help me get residency and citizenship in Salzburg in 2026?